-To answer these questions, you’ll need to take the following steps:
+To answer these questions, you’ll need to take the following steps.

-1. Identify the Goal.
+1. Identify the goal

-The very first thing you’ll need to do is identify exactly what you want the outcome of your workflow to resemble, whether it’s a product, service, or digital solution you need a clear goal in mind.
+The very first thing you’ll need to do is identify exactly what you want to be the outcome of your workflow.
+Whether it’s a product, service, or digital solution you need a clear goal in mind.

-2. Determine the Parameters of the Workflow.
+2. Determine the parameters of the workflow

-You’ll have to decide how down-in-the-weeds you’d like your workflow to go.
+You’ll have to decide how much in detail you’d like your workflow to go.
 Is your aim to visually represent the “must not miss” basics, so you and your team can stay on track?
-Alternatively, are you attempting to document every detail involved, so newcomers have clear guidance and can start contributing to the project more efficiently?
-If it’s a group-based project, the scope of your workflow will be up to you and your team.
+Or, do you want to document every detail so newcomers can start contributing more efficiently?

 This step may take the most time, but it will help you separate all of the necessary steps from the ones that aren’t relevant and don’t contribute to the desired outcome.
 As you make a list, make sure the steps are in the most effective order.

-4. Audit Your Workflow.
+4. Audit your workflow

 Once you’ve created a template for your project, review each step in the process for redundancy and relevance.
-To make the workflow as efficient as it can be, each step of the workflow should be valid and worthwhile.
+To make the workflow as efficient as possible, you should make each step valid and worthwhile.

-5. Create Guidance with Directional Arrows
+5. Create guidance with directional arrows

 In other words, any decision you make will consist of two possible directional outcomes.
 A Yes means the workflow continues in a direction toward the end goal, and a No means the workflow takes a different path, most likely a loop back to a previous location.